addulac/phd/source/13_models.md

 ### Hierarchical Dirichlet Process

 The Hierarchical Dirichlet Process (HDP) is a two-stage DP process [@HDP].
 It allows to share the same mixture components^[The term component is used in a general case here but depending on the context, the component may be called differently.
 For instance the term of latent topic is common for text analysis and block, class or communities for network modeling.] across the data which is not possible with a unique DP (i.e. all tables have a different dishes in the CRP metaphor.).
-By overcoming this limitation, the HDP constitute a flexible prior to build hierarchical model able to capture complex semantic patterns in the data.
-In his canonical form, the HDP assumes that the observed data are compose of $J$ instances, and each instance is composed of $N$ data point occurrence.
-For example, in text analysis,  the instances typically represent documents and the data point occurrence the words.
-In network analysis instances would be the nodes and data occurrence the edges.].
+By overcoming this limitation, the HDP constitutes a flexible prior to build hierarchical models able to capture complex semantic patterns in the data.
+In his canonical form, the HDP assumes that the observed data are composed of $J$ instances, and each instance is composed of $N$ data point occurrences.
+For example, in text analysis,  the instances typically represent documents and the data point occurrences the words.
+In network analysis instances would be the nodes and data occurrences the edges.
 The generative process of the HDP is as follows:
 \begin{align*}
  G_0 \mid \alpha_0, H &\sim \DP(\gamma, H) \\